PascalLG/zinc-cpp/README.md

 * Create a build directory and jump into it: `mkdir build && cd build`
 * Configure the project for a release build: `cmake -DCMAKE_BUILD_TYPE=Release ..` You need network connectivity at this point, as this downloads a few external libraries from GitHub.
 * Build the project: `make`

+When using the MSVC toolchain on Windows, the procedure is similar except that `cmake` generates a Visual Studio solution.
+Just double-click the `zinc.sln` solution file and build it like any other solution.
+If you'd rather build on the CLI, add the `-G "NMake Makefiles"` to the `cmake` command line to generate a regular makefile you can build with `nmake`.
+Refer to `cmake` documentation for more information.

 If the build is successful, you end up with two executable files in the build folder.
 The `zinc` file is the server itself, while the `ut` file is a command line application that runs unit test suites on various parts of the server code.